junxit/us-congress-bills-119/bill.md

     - **(i)** a national currency;
     - **(ii)** a deposit (as defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C.
 1813)) that is denominated in a national currency; or
     - **(iii)** an account (as defined in section 101 of the Federal Credit Union Act (12 U.S.C.
 1752)); and
   - **(B)** does not include any agricultural or other physical commodity (as defined in section 1a of the Commodity Exchange Act (7 U.S.C.
-1a).
+1a)).
-- **(13)** *National currency* The term “national currency” means a Federal Reserve note, (as the term is used in the first undesignated paragraph of section 16 of the Federal Reserve Act (12 U.S.C.
+- **(13)** *National currency* The term “national currency” means a Federal Reserve note (as the term is used in the first undesignated paragraph of section 16 of the Federal Reserve Act (12 U.S.C.
 411)), money standing to the credit of an account with a Federal reserve bank, money issued by a central bank, and money issued by an intergovernmental organization pursuant to an agreement by one or more governments.
 - **(14)** *Nonbank entity* The term “nonbank entity” means a person that is not an insured depository institution or subsidiary of an insured depository institution.
 - **(15)** *Payment stablecoin* The term “payment stablecoin” means a digital asset—
   - **(A)** that is or is designed to be used as a means of payment or settlement;